 Each season offers different colors below, but the fall is best with its red, orange and gold hues.
 In spring and summer, the world around you is lush and green.

 If crossing the gorge a hundred meters above it isn't enough of a thrill for you, there's also bungee jumping.
-Ryujin Suspension Bridge offers the highest bungee jump in Japan.
+Ryujin Suspension Bridge offers one of the highest bungee jumps in Japan.

 Numerous events throughout the year